roomacarthur/the-tipsy-quiz/README.md

 The Tipsy Quiz, is a fun interactive website where the user partakes in a General Knowledge quiz.
 The quiz itself is themed around a pub quiz.
 Answer multiple choice questions to gain as high a score possible before the Quiz ends, Don't forget to enter a username and submit your score to rank on the high scores.

 # User Experience (UX)

+## Target Audience

+- Quiz enthusiasts.
+- People who enjoy a pub quiz.
+- People wanting a quick and stylish quiz application.
+- People of all ages.

 ## User Stories